Shoclo-Solutions/.github/profile/README.md

-## Software made with sticks and tape for a more convenient way to live
+## Software made for a more convenient way to live

 <!--